Oliver Stang

 Oliver Stang (born 26 June 1988 in Bad Bergzabern) is a retired German footballer who was a defender and last played for SV Elversberg in the Regionalliga Südwest.

 Stang made 24 appearances in the 2.
 Bundesliga as well as a further 20 3.
 Liga games during his playing career before his transfer in 2011 to SV Eintracht Trier 05 in the Regionalliga West.

+After ending his career, Stang was hired as "Coordinator Analysis and Scouting" for 1.
+FC Bocholt in May 2021.